0badran/phonebook/README.md

 # Phonebook

-Phonebook is a C program for full user-definition-type & print it.
+Phonebook is a C program for full user-defined-type & print it.

 ## Installation